 Chrome has been our go-to pick for years, but the Chromium-based version of Microsoft's Edge upset the long-time champion in our most recent round of web browser testing.
-It’s the best browser you can use right now, if you don’t mind breaking away from Chrome, and better yet, it's Windows 10's default.
+Edge is the best browser you can use right now if you don’t mind breaking away from Chrome, and better yet, it's Windows 10's default.
 If your tastes lean more exotic, you could always dabble with one of these 10 obscure, highly specialized browsers, too.

 Set up your new PC’s security

 Now that you’ve slipped into something more comfortable, it’s time to get your security ducks in a row.

 Windows 10 ships with Windows Security enabled by default unless your laptop or desktop includes a third-party antivirus trial.
 Windows Security is a solid, if not overly detailed solution that’s dead-simple to use, great at sniffing out malware, and probably good enough for most people.
 It isn’t the most full-featured anti-malware solution out there, though.
 You can’t even schedule scans!
 PCWorld’s guide to the best antivirus for Windows PCs can help you find all the right tools to keep your PC protected.